 Seth Rogen has attained an A-list name in the last few years.
 The Canadian-born Rogen first appeared on the short-lived tv series Freaks and Geeks (1999-2000) and around the same time made a name as a comedy writer on the tv series Undeclared (2001-2) and Da Ali G Show (2003-4).
 Rogen had his breakout hit with the Judd Apatow film Knocked Up (2007), and then wrote and made appearances in the Apatow produced Superbad (2007) and Pineapple Express (2008).
 These served to give Rogen a name and he has gone onto star in a slew other films such as Zack and Miri Make a Porno (2008), Funny People (2009), 50/50 (2011), The Guilt Trip (2012) and Neighbors (2014), as well as voiceover work in Kung Fu Panda (2008), The Spiderwick Chronicles (2008), Monsters vs Aliens (2009) and Paul (2011).

 Seth Rogen the writer is a somewhat more uneven proposition.
 His scripts for Superbad and Pineapple Express have been side-splitting but these are balanced out by the abortion that was The Green Hornet (2011) and the none-particularly standout The Watch (2012).
 More recently, Rogen along with his writing partner Evan Goldberg, made their debut as co-directors of the hilarious This is The End (2013), followed by the subsequent notoriety of The Interview (2014).
-Around the same time they also produced the comic-book adapted tv series Preacher (2016– ) and the time travel comedy Future Man (2017– ).
+Around the same time they also produced the comic-book adapted tv series Preacher (2016– ), the time travel comedy Future Man (2017– ) and the superhero series The Boys (2019- ).
 Rogen and Goldberg write and produce Sausage Party, while Rogen voices the lead role.
 The actual directing of the film has been turned over to Greg Tiernan, a newcomer whose only prior directorial experience had been on various Thomas the Tank Engine specials, and Conrad Vernon, a DreamWorks director who had co-directed Shrek 2 (2004), Monsters vs Aliens (2009) and Madagascar 3: Europe’s Most Wanted (2012).

 Sausage Party must count as the most off-the-wall (or maybe off-the-shelf) concept for a film, let alone animated film, that one has set down to – the lives of talking supermarket produce and goods.
 Oddly enough, the idea of talking food was done previously in Cloudy with a Chance of Meatballs 2 (2013), which featured an island filled with animate food – although Sausage Party pushes the material in far more adult directions than the innocuous family fare we had there, not to mention restricts the concept to merely the products found in a supermarket.